• Skip to primary navigation

 Fold your fabric with right sides together and sew along what is now the longer edge with a 1/2″ seam allowance.

 Fold the top of the tube down to meet the bottom edge, matching the raw edges together.
 The right side of the fabric will now be facing out and it should still be a tube.
 If you are using a patterned fabric, the pattern will be upside down.
-Make sure the seam is lined up with itself.

-Make sure the seam is on the one side.
+Make sure the seam is lined up with itself and is on one side.
 Mine is on the left.
-Pin the bottom raw edges together and sew them together with a 1/2″ seam.
+Pin all of the bottom raw edges together and sew them with a 1/2″ seam.

 Flip the bottom flap up so that the bottom is exposed and pin the layers in place.